dzen-dhall/dzen-dhall/README.md

 MouseScrollRight
 ```

+### Variables

+Variables allow to persist values in runtime.

 ### Scopes

-Scopes are used for encapsulation, to ensure that automata and listeners from different plugins are unable to communicate with each other.
-You should always enclose your plugins in a separate scope.
+Scopes are used for encapsulation, to ensure that automata from different plugins are unable to communicate with each other, and that there are no variable collisions.
 Parent scopes are completely isolated from child scopes and vice versa.

 ### Automata